Yvonne Orji: Life and career

 Orji was born on 2 December 1983, in Port Harcourt, Rivers State, Nigeria to Igbo parents, and she grew up in Laurel, Maryland, in the United States.
 She spent her high school years in the small town of Lititz, Pennsylvania, where she attended Linden Hall, the oldest all-girls boarding school in the country.
 Raised Catholic, Orji is now a devout Protestant and has stated that she will remain a virgin until marriage.

-She earned her BA in liberal arts and a master's degree in public health at George Washington University as well.
+She earned both a bachelor's degree in liberal arts and a master's degree in public health from George Washington University.
 Orji's parents expected her to become a doctor, lawyer, pharmacist, or engineer.
 However, she was inspired to do comedy as a graduate student when she performed stand-up in the talent portion of a beauty pageant.

 After graduate school, in 2009, Orji moved to New York City to pursue a career in comedy.
 In 2015, she landed the role of Molly on Insecure without an agent or any real acting experience.
 In 2021, she began development on a series for Disney+ titled First Gen. The series is based on her personal life and is produced by Oprah Winfrey and David Oyelowo.
 Orji is the author of the book Bamboozled by Jesus.

 She gave a speech at TEDxWilmingtonSalon in 2017 titled, "The wait is sexy".
 In the talk, she explains her reasons for abstaining from sex before marriage.

 She cohosted the 2021 International Emmy Awards.
 She also hosted the romantic comedy reality dating series My Mom, Your Dad, which premiered on HBO Max in 2022, which ran for a single season.

 In 2023, Orji voiced Tess, the estranged wife of secret bounty hunter Terry, a recurring character in My Dad the Bounty Hunter.
+Also in 2023, Orji had signed a two-year first-look deal with Sony Pictures Television.

+In April 2025, Orji began hosting Pop The Balloon Live on Netflix, the live version of the YouTube dating show Pop the Balloon or Find Love.